marinesunstone/argocd-integration-helm-charts/README.md

 helm repo add argocd-integration https://github.com/marinesunstone/argocd-integration-helm-charts/
 ```

-You can then run `helm search repo my-charts` to see the charts.
+You can then run `helm search repo argocd-integration` to see the charts.